 - Take Notes.
 This doesn’t only refer to workout details.
 Keep careful records of client anecdotes.
 For example, if a client mentions they have a meaningful event coming up, follow-up with them to find out how it went.
 Note any upcoming birthdays, family events, work engagements/presentations/projects, etc. Be continually engaged in their lives.

 - Be Authentic.
-Clients appreciate authenticity more than anything.
+Being authentic is probably the most important of these relationship builders.
 Share your interests, hobbies, likes, and dislikes.
 Invest in the relationships you develop with clients and act in ways that align with your core values (and be sure your business reflects those values).

 - Teach.
 Clients love to learn new information so share openly and appropriately.
 For example, if you have a client who is trying new recipes with vegetables, provide some of your favorite go-to recipes.
 Another client might be embarking on a Yoga journey outside of their time with you – share some of your favorite videos and resources.